-When did former Meghan Markle announce her pregnancy?
+When did Meghan announce her pregnancy?

 Many eyes were already on the Duke and Duchess of Sussex on Oct.
 15, the day they set out on their first royal trip together — a two-week tour of Australia, New Zealand, Fiji and Tonga — but before they even stepped off their plane, they gave royal watchers another reason to look their way.

 Their royal highnesses announced they were expecting a baby "in the spring of 2019."